django-ckeditor/django-ckeditor/README.rst

 * This version also includes:
 #. support to django-storages (works with S3)
-#. updated ckeditor to version 4.4
+#. updated ckeditor to version 4.5
-#. included all ckeditor language files to made everyone happy!
+#. included all ckeditor language and plugin files to made everyone happy!

 .. contents:: Contents
     :depth: 5